Aastha’s Story

-When Aastha was just a baby, she fell into an open cooking fire in her rural Nepal home.
-The burns that covered her face and arms were severe — so severe that her mother could only feed her with an eyedropper.
-Malnutrition set in.
-Desperation followed.
+When Aastha was just a baby, she fell into an open cooking fire at her home in rural Nepal.
+The burns to her face and arms were so severe that her mother could only feed her with an eyedropper.
+Malnutrition set in, and her family desperately searched for help.

 What Aastha Faced: The Harsh Reality of Burns in Low-Income Countries